+Estes Park is your base camp for exploring Rocky Mountain National Park, The town boasts restaurants and shops and is a popular tourist destination.
 DINING Whether you are on the run or prefer a leisurely experience, you can choose from Estes Park's nearly 70 restaurants and cafés.
 Southwest, Thai, Chinese and Italian fare are among the selections available.
 Local cuisine such as fresh trout and wild game are expertly prepared by area chefs.
 VISITOR SERVICES Estes Park is a year-round community with services and businesses to meet every need, from modern medical facilities to corporate services.
 These include ATMs and banking services; gasoline stations and automobile and RV service; kennels for dogs and cats (reservations recommended); a post office; equipment and supplies for rent; and secretarial, copy and fax services.
-The experts can normally be found at the Estes Park Visitor Center, located at 500 Big Thompson Avenue.
-For more information, call (800) 44-ESTES.
+The experts can be found at the Estes Park Visitor Center, located at 500 Big Thompson Avenue or by calling (800) 44-ESTES.
 GIFTS More than 200 unique locally owned shops in the Estes Park area offer an unsurpassed variety of goods and unique products.
 Handcrafted Western arts, crafts and jewelry, elegant gifts, collectors' items and fine apparel can be found in Estes Park.
 Most shops will ship purchases to any location within the United States.
 MEDICAL SERVICES In an emergency, call 911.
-Estes Park Health is a full-service hospital with a fully staffed, 24-hour emergency room.
+The Estes Park Medical Center is a full-service hospital with a fully staffed, 24-hour emergency room.
 Additional emergency transportation by ambulance and helicopter is available.
 Local family physicians, specialists, chiropractors, dentists and pharmacists can assist Estes Park vacationers and residents.
-For outpatient and clinical appointments and information, call Estes Park Health at (970) 586-2317, or contact the UCHealth Timberline Medical Center at (970) 586-2343.
-RELIGIOUS SERVICES There are more than two dozen churches, chapels and groups in the Estes Park area: Catholic, Methodist, Presbyterian, Episcopal, Anglican, Lutheran, Evangelical Free and Baptist churches, the Church of Christ, Pentecostal, Jehovah's Witnesses.
-Quaker, Christian Science, Baha'i, and the Church of Jesus Christ of Latter-day Saints offer services.
-All are located in inspirational settings and welcome the opportunity to share their ministries with interested quests.
-SPECIAL EVENTS Every month of the year Estes Park traditionally hosts special events.
-For more information, visit estesparkeventscomplex. com.
-For example, during the second week in July, Estes Park usually hosts the Rooftop Rodeo. a western tradition that features a parade, hosts rodeo com- petitions and honors the annual Rooftop Rodeo Queen.
+For outpatient and clinical appointments and information, call the Estes Park Medical Center at (970) 586-2317, or contact the Timberline Medical Clinic at (970) 586-2343.
+RELIGIOUS SERVICES There are more than two dozen churches, chapels and groups in the Estes Park area: Catholic, Methodist, Presbyterian, Episcopal, Anglican, Lutheran, Evangelical Free and Baptist churches, the Church of Christ, Pentecostal, Jehovah's Witnesses, Quaker, Christian Science, Baha'i, and the Church of Jesus Christ of Latter-day Saints offer services.
+All are located in inspirational settings and welcome the opportunity to share their ministries with interested guests.
+SPECIAL EVENTS Every month of the year brings a special event to Estes Park.
+A brief sampling:

+Visit the Wool Market and Fiber Festival, held the second weekend in June, to experience shearing contests, browse an amazing selection of yarns and goods, and to watch competitions involving Colorado's champion goats, rabbits, sheep, llamas and alpacas.
+During the second week in July, Estes Park hosts the Rooftop Rodeo, a western tradition that features a parade, hosts rodeo competitions and honors the annual Rooftop Rodeo Queen.
 The Longs Peak Scottish-Irish Highland Festival comes to town the weekend after Labor Day.
 Celtic competitions, demonstrations and celebrations highlight the weekend-long event.
-In September, the Elk Festival celebrates the famous elk population with bugling contests, activities, displays and music.
-A series of fall festivals and events from September into October feature fine arts, showcase live music and challenge outdoor enthusiasts with a 55K race.
-Autumn has become one of the most cherished times in Estes Park, and the festivals bring it all to life.
-The day after Thanksgiving, Estes Park comes alive with Catch the Glow, a nighttime light parade to mark the illumination of the town's giant holiday display of murals and holiday lights.
-Activities include hayrides, visits with Santa and carolers along the town's main street.
-The day ends with a lighted parade at 5:30 p.m.
-About 30,000 people attend the event each year.
+In September, the Elk Festival celebrates the famous elk population with bugling contests, activities, displays, and music.